 A mechanism is \emph{interim individually rational} if

-The mechanism designer seeks to optimize an objective subject to \eqref{constr:BIC}, ~\eqref{constr:BIR}, and ex post feasibility.
+The mechanism designer seeks to optimize an objective subject to BIC, IIR, and ex post feasibility.
 We consider the objective of expected revenue, i.e., $\expect[\types]{\sum_i \PAYMENT(\toutcome_i (\type_i))}$; however, any objective that separates linearly across the agents can be considered.
 Below we discuss the mechanism's feasibility constraint.

-\paragraph{Service constrained environments.} In a {\em serviced constrained environment} the outcome $\outcome$ provided to an agent is distinguished as being a {\em service} or {\em non-service} outcomes, respectively with $\ALLOC(\outcome) = 1$ or $\ALLOC(\outcome) = 0$.
+\paragraph{Service constrained environments} In a {\em service constrained environment} the outcome $\outcome$ provided to an agent is distinguished as being either a {\em service} or a {\em non-service} outcome, respectively, with $\ALLOC(\outcome) = 1$ or $\ALLOC(\outcome) = 0$.
 There is a feasibility constraint restricting the set of agents that may be simultaneously served; there is no feasibility constraint on how an agent is served.
 With respect to the feasibility constraint any outcome $\outcome \in \outcomespace$ with $\ALLOC(\outcome) = 1$ is the same.
-For example, payments are not constrained by the environment.
+For example, payments are part of the outcome but are not constrained by the environment.
 An agent may have multi-dimensional and non-linear preferences over distinct service and non-service outcomes.

-From least rich to most rich, standard service constrained environments are {\em single-unit environments} where at most one agent can be served, {\em multi-unit environments} where at most a fixed number of agents can be served, {\em matroid environments} where the set of agents served must be the independent set of a give matroid, {\em downward-closed environments} where the set of agents served can be specified by an arbitrary set systems for which subsets of a feasible set are feasible. and {\em general environments} where the feasible subsets of agents can be given by an arbitrary set system that may not even be downward closed.
+From least rich to most rich, standard service constrained environments are {\em single-unit environments} where at most one agent can be served, {\em multi-unit environments} where at most a fixed number of agents can be served, {\em matroid environments} where the set of agents served must be an independent set of a given matroid, {\em downward-closed environments} where the set of agents served can be specified by an arbitrary set systems for which all subsets of a feasible set are feasible, and {\em general environments} where the feasible subsets of agents can be given by an arbitrary set system that may not even be downward closed.